dirigible-io/dirigible-io.github.io/help/scripting_services.md

 }
 </code></pre>

-The final structure of the project looks like:
+The final project structure looks like this:

 <pre><code>
 test
     /ScriptingServices